Congregational News & Events – Week of January 27, 2019

 Please click on the below link to read the editorial about B.R.E.A.D.’s 2019 focus on affordable housing that was published in The Columbus Dispatch on January 11, 2019.

 Remember, when we all work for justice, BREAD rises!

 Rae Fellows, Kaethe Sandman, Norm Wernet, and Mignonne Whitlow

-NSI Collection for February: Pasta (no egg noodles, please)
+NSI Collection for January: Canned Fruit (no pineapple, please)